pszemraj/vid2cleantxt/README.md

 Here's a high-level overview of what happens in the `vid2cleantxt_folder.py` script to create the output shown above:

 1. Imports relevant packages, and imports relevant functions from audio2text_functions.py
-2. Receive **directory** string input from user in "script run window\*.
+2. Receive **directory** string input from user as an argument behind `--input-dir`.
 Then iterates through that directory, and finds all video files
 3. FOR each video file found:
     - convert video to .wav format audio chunks of duration X\*\* seconds with MoviePy